 09 of 12

 Kedakal Estate has one feature that sets it apart from most homestays -- an outdoor swimming pool and Jacuzzi!
-The three guest rooms are contained in the host's renovated four bedroom colonial bungalow (the hosts occupy the remaining room).
+The three guest rooms are contained in the host's renovated four-bedroom colonial bungalow (the hosts occupy the remaining room).
 It was built in the early 1900s on the estate's coffee plantation.
-The hosts also own a pristine evergreen forest with river a short distance away, which can be visited on a day trip.
+The hosts also own a pristine evergreen forest with a river a short distance away, which can be visited on a day trip.
 Quad bike riding is an additional activity that's available for those who love adventure.

 - Location: Off the Mysore-Madikeri Highway, about 10 kilometers east of Madikeri.

 - Cost: From around 6,000 rupees per night for two people, including breakfast.

 Possibly Coorg's most luxurious homestay, Eco Habitat has two gorgeous villas, each with its own enclosed private plunge pool!
 As its name suggests, the homestay has an eco-friendly focus.
 It has an organic coconut farm, as well as vanilla and cardamom plants, and a small dairy to provide milk and biogas for the kitchen.
 Water is heated by firewood sourced from the farm.
 Guests can simply relax and do nothing, or participate in all kinds of activities including organic farming, four-wheel driving, river rafting, jungle safaris, trekking, and interacting with elephants.
 Kids will love the farm animals too!